Calculators

 How accurate is a TDEE calculator?

 The Mifflin-St Jeor equation is accurate to within 10% for most people.
-The bigger source of error is the activity multiplier — most people overestimate how active they are.
-If results don't match reality after 3–4 weeks, try dropping one activity level and recalculate.
+The biggest source of error is the activity multiplier — most people overestimate their activity level.
+If results do not match reality after 3–4 weeks, try dropping one activity level and recalculate.

 Can I use TDEE to build muscle?

-Disclaimer: This calculator provides estimates based on peer-reviewed nutritional science formulas.
+Disclaimer: This calculator provides estimates based on peer-reviewed formulas.
 Results are for informational purposes only and are not a substitute for personalised advice from a registered dietitian or medical professional.
-Individual metabolism varies.
-Always consult a qualified health professional before making significant changes to your diet or exercise routine.